This degree programme will prepare students to teach children aged 5 – 11 (Key Stages 1 and 2).

 As a graduate of this course you will:

-280 UCAS points to include 180 points from two A Levels or equivalent (excluding A Level General Studies and A Level Critical Thinking).
+BBC grades from A Levels or equivalent (excluding A Level General Studies and A Level Critical Thinking).

 OTHER ACCEPTED EQUIVALENCES ARE:

 Pre-entry Professional Skills Tests

 Applicants for initial teacher training (ITT) courses which begin in 2016/7 and beyond are required to have passed the Professional Skills Tests before the deadline of 31st July 2016.